skip to content

 (1) History of IP and IL: Exploring the historical development of IL and IP has been a major focus of CIPIL’s work since its inception.
 Prof. Lionel Bently has explored many aspects of the history of intellectual property especially in relation to copyright, both Prof. Bently and Dr Jennifer Davis have explored the development of trade marks since the nineteenth century.
 Dr David Erdos has explored the trajectory of European data protection over its fifty-year history especially as within the worlds of journalism, new media and research.
 The theme also undergirds CIPIL’s role in developing a range of online resources including the Virtual Museum and Primary Sources on Copyright History (1450-1900).

 (2) IP and IL in the Evolving Information Ecosystem: CIPIL researchers are also exploring the evolving nature of IP and IL in the context of more recent changes in the information ecosystem.
-In particular, Dr Kathy Liddell and Dr John Liddicoat (alongside Matthew Jordan) are examining the wide variety of IP issues which arise from the development of large human bioresources including rules on access to biological materials and data and the commercialisation of downstream innovations.
-Meanwhile, Dr Christina Angelopoulos and Dr David Erdos have been exploring how new online platforms and other novel online intermediaries are and should be governed especially under laws of copyright and data protection respectively.
-Related to this, Dr Henning Gross-Ruse Khan has been looking at the use of automated decision-making tools for (and often well beyond) IP enforcement on various major online platforms and how this changing, de facto, the nature of key IP norms in various ways.
+In particular, Prof. Kathy Liddell is examining the wide variety of IP issues which arise from the development of large human bioresources including rules on access to biological materials and data and the commercialisation of downstream innovations.
+Meanwhile, Dr Christina Angelopoulos and Prof. David Erdos have been exploring how new online platforms and other novel online intermediaries are and should be governed especially under laws of copyright and data protection respectively.
+Related to this, Prof. Henning Gross-Ruse Khan has been looking at the use of automated decision-making tools for (and often well beyond) IP enforcement on various major online platforms and how this changing, de facto, the nature of key IP norms in various ways.

 (3) Multi-Disciplinary Perspectives: Whilst much of the work which CIPIL researchers undertake is exclusively doctrinal, a range of CIPIL work has adopted a multi-disciplinary or even inter-disciplinary approach.
 Both Dr David Erdos’ work on data protection and Dr Kathy Liddell’s and Dr John Liddicoat’s have utilised both qualitative and quantitative empirical methodology.
 Meanwhile, Dr Jennifer Davis’ work has particularly sought to explore how IP law has interacted within wider linguistic understandings, as well as how it has been shaped by political, economic and social change from an historian’s perspective.
 This inter-disciplinarity has helped support CIPIL’s wider multi-disciplinarity relationship with a wide range of research initiatives beyond Law including Cambridge Centre for Data-Driven Discovery, Cambridge’s Trust and Technology Initiative and the Alan Turing Institute’s work on data ethics.

 (4) Norm and Rights Conflicts within IP and IL: Analysis of conflicts of rights and norms has become an increasing focus of both IP and IL scholarship and much of the research within CIPIL grapples with this.
-Dr Kathy Liddell and Dr John Liddicoat’s research on human bioresources has analysed the tension between ensuring financial sustainability of these complex systems, enabling academic research and ensuring that benefit is returned to members of the public.
+Dr Kathy Liddell's research on human bioresources has analysed the tension between ensuring financial sustainability of these complex systems, enabling academic research and ensuring that benefit is returned to members of the public.
 Dr Christina Angelopoulos’ work has explored the interface between intellectual property rights, freedom of expression and other fundamental rights within the context of intermediary liability.
-Similarly, Dr David Erdos has examined the tension between data protection and freedom of expression in both this and other areas including journalism and academic research.
-Dr Henning Gross-Ruse Khan’s work has explored how the protection of IP relates to trade, investment, human rights and environmental protection on the international level, and within countries at a wide range of levels of economic development.
+Similarly, Prof. David Erdos has examined the tension between data protection and freedom of expression in both this and other areas including journalism and academic research.
+Prof. Henning Gross-Ruse Khan’s work has explored how the protection of IP relates to trade, investment, human rights and environmental protection on the international level, and within countries at a wide range of levels of economic development.